-This option controls the number of CPUs that named assumes the presence of.
-If not specified, named tries to determine the number of CPUs present automatically; if it fails, a single CPU is assumed to be present.
+This option creates #cpus worker threads to take advantage of multiple CPUs.
+If not specified, named tries to determine the number of CPUs present and creates one thread per CPU.
+If it is unable to determine the number of CPUs, a single worker thread is created.